Multitenancy

 envfor environment variables (encrypted).
 Tenantenvoverrides planenv.

-# Adding a tenant
+# Creating a tenant

-app/bin/tenants -C add \
+app/bin/tenants -C create \

---hostname tenant1.example.com \
+--hostname example.com \

 --is_enabled 1 \

---plan_id 1 \
+--plan_id my-plan \

 # Editing a tenant